srackham/hindsite/doc/design-spec.md

 - Check for pathalogical content, template and build directories overlap.
 - Check the template directory structure is mirrored in the content directory.
 - Check that all directory paths and content document file names are slugified.
-- Check for missing or invalid indexed document meta-data.
+- Check configuration file validity.
-- Delete contents of build directory.
+- Delete contents of build directory (`-clean` build option).
-- Copy static files from content to build directory.
+- Copy static files from template to build directory. files).
-- Copy static files from template to build directory (do not overwrite existing files).
+- Copy static files from content to build directory (content directory files take precedence).
-- Generate all non-indexed documents (documents in non-indexed directories).
+- Process all content documents.
-- Process each indexed directory generating indexes and document web pages.
+- Process each indexed directory generating index and document web pages.

 Corner cases examples: